rozumalex/inventorist/README.md

 ### Create config.yaml file in the main folder

 ***Note:*** insert your token and preferred name for database.
-You can find token it in BotFather
+You can find token it in BotFather.

 ```
 bot: